svpino/ml.school/program/metaflow/README.md

         }]}'
 ```

+You can find more information about local deployments in [Deploy MLflow Model as a Local Inference Server](https://mlflow.org/docs/latest/deployment/deploy-model-locally.html).

 ### Deploying the model to SageMaker

 1. [Create a new AWS account](https://aws.amazon.com/free/) if you don't have one.

+2. To deploy the model in SageMaker, we'll need access to `ml.m4.xlarge` instances.
+By default, the quota for most new accounts is zero, so you'll need to request a quota increase.
+You can do this in your AWS account under *Service Quotas* > *AWS Services* > *Amazon SageMaker*.
+Find `ml.m4.xlarge for endpoint usage` and request a quota increase of 8 instances.

-2. Go to the *IAM service* and create a new role with the name `penguins`.
+3. Go to the *IAM service* and create a new role with the name `penguins`.
 We'll use this role to define the permissions we need to run the deployment pipeline.

-3. After creating the role, modify its trust relationship to allow any user to assume this role.
+4. After creating the role, modify its trust relationship to allow any user to assume this role.
 Open the *Trust relationships* tab and modify its content using the document below.
 Make sure you replace `[AWS ACCOUNT ID]` with your AWS account ID:

 ```json
 {